unkn0wn107/Born2beRoot/README.md

 Bonus VM with Phpmyadmin as extra service

 #### Part 1
-Mandatory VM can be built using .simple post_install and preseed.
+Mandatory VM can be built using .part1 post_install and preseed.
 You need to rename the files (especially the name preseed.cfg should be kept).

 ## 1. Edit preseed.cfg